-Taylor’s power law has been explained in terms of various effects, though none have brought a general consensus.
-It can be shown to have its origin in mathematical convergence which is similar to the central limit theorem, and thus virtually any statistical model designed to produce a Taylor law converges to a Tweedie distribution (54), providing a mechanistic explanation based on the statistical theory of errors (55–57).
+Taylor’s power law has been explained in terms of various effects, though without a general consensus.
+It has its origin in mathematical convergence, which is similar to the central limit theorem, and thus virtually any statistical model designed to produce a Taylor law converges to a Tweedie distribution (54), providing a mechanistic explanation based on the statistical theory of errors (55–57).
 To reveal the generic mechanisms that drive different scenarios in the –V space, we modeled the system by assuming that taxon relative abundance followed a Langevin equation with, on the one hand, a deterministic term that captured the fitness of each taxon and, on the other hand, a randomness term associated with Gaussian random noise (45).
 Both terms were modeled by power laws, with coefficients that can be interpreted as the taxon fitness Fi and the variability V (see Model in Material and Methods).
-Fitness Fi captures the time scale that the system needs to reach equilibrium (the size of variability V may or may not allow to reach it).
+Fitness Fi captures the time scale that the system needs to reach equilibrium (the size of variability V may or may not allow equilibrium to be reached).
 Fi has dimensions of 1/time and roughly corresponds to the half-life of the system when decaying to the stable state.
 In fact, it is exactly the half-life if is one and V is negligible.
 In this model, when V is sufficiently low, abundances are stable in time.
 Differences in the variability V can induce a noise-induced phase transition in the relative abundances of taxa.
-The temporal evolution of the probability of a taxon having the abundance xi, given its fitness, is governed by the Fokker–Planck equation.
+The Fokker-Planck equation governs the temporal changes in the likelihood that a given taxon has the abundance xi, given its fitness.
 The results of solving this equation show that stability is best captured by a phase space determined by the fitness F and the amplitude of fluctuations V (see Figure 3).